Welcome to Volume 6 of Executed to Suppress His Message.

 Numbers 18:26 Moreover, you shall speak to the Levites and say to them, ‘When you take from the sons of Israel the tithe which I have given you from them for your inheritance, then you shall present an offering from it to the LORD, a tithe of the tithe.’

-You may read the Bible from Genesis to Revelation, but you will not find a single passage authorizing participants of the New Covenant to receive tithes: only the Israelite family of Levi could accept God’s tithe.
+And you may read the Bible from Genesis to Revelation, but you will not find a single passage authorizing participants of the New Covenant to receive tithes.
+Only the Israelite family of Levi could accept God’s tithe.

-Furthermore, we should note how in Numbers 8:24 (above), God specifically instructed the Levites to collect tithes from the sons of Israel.
-And since the Israelite people, their nation, the tabernacle, the temple, and the Levitical Priesthood have long ago passed into history, there no longer remains anyone authorized to accept or pay God’s tithe.
+Also note how in Numbers 8:24 (above), God specifically instructed the Levites to collect tithes from the sons of Israel.
+And since the Israelite people, their nation, the tabernacle, the temple, and the Levitical Priesthood have long ago passed into history, it’s very likely that no one is left on earth to pay or accept God’s tithe.

 The New Covenant Priesthood